-Consistently provide trauma-informed, patient-centered, and culturally humble perinatal care.
-Provide care in alignment with harm reduction principles.
+Consistently provide trauma-informed, patient-centered, and culturally humble care to families and patients.
 See Appendix A: Culturally Humble Care

-Inquire about patient's mental health, life stressors and well-being, and ongoing healthcare in the postpartum period through trauma-informed, culturally humble care during each visit.
+Inquire about patient and family's mental health, life stressors and well-being, and ongoing healthcare in the postpartum period through trauma-informed, culturally humble care during each visit.
 Inquire about connection to community resources and support.
-Connect to resources if wanted.
-See Appendix A for Culturally Humble Care and Appendices B and C for a non-exhaustive list of resources.
+Connect to resources if wanted, including postpartum doulas.
+See Appendices B and C for a non-exhaustive list of resources.